MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/plan-your-setup.md

 ## What happens when you run the Microsoft 365 setup wizard

-The setup wizard walks you through installing the Microsoft 365 apps on your computer, adding and verifying your domain, adding users and assigning licenses to them, and connecting your domain.
+The setup wizard walks you through installing the apps in Microsoft 365 on your computer, adding and verifying your domain, adding users and assigning licenses to them, and connecting your domain.

 > [!NOTE]
 > If you need to [Assign admin roles in Microsoft 365 for business](../add-users/assign-admin-roles.md) to the users you add in the wizard, you can do that later on the **Users** page.